Iran Says Its Stockpiles Of Enriched Uranium Level Now Exceed Limit In Nuclear Deal

 What's next?

-As he confirmed the news that Iran had gone over a threshold in the nuclear deal, Zarif said the country will move to surpass the next ceiling on its enriched uranium stockpile.
+As he confirmed that Iran has breached the uranium limit, Zarif also said the country will move to exceed another restriction on its stockpiles.

+Under the deal, Iran promised to enrich uranium at only a low level — up to 3.67%.
+It was supposed to follow that restriction for 15 years.
+But with key terms of the pact now being abandoned, that limit is at risk.

+"The next step is about the 3.67 percent ceiling," Zarif said on Monday.

-The 300-kg limit was set to keep Iran about a year away from amassing the material it would need if it wanted to build a nuclear weapon.
-The country's leaders have said their nuclear program isn't meant to produce weapons — but the JCPOA deal was meant to ensure that doesn't happen.
+The 300-kg limit was set to perpetually keep Iran about a year away from amassing the material it would need if it wanted to build a nuclear weapon.
+The country's leaders have said their nuclear program isn't meant to produce weapons — but the JCPOA was meant to ensure that doesn't happen.

+By banking low-enriched uranium, Iran is "trying to pressure Europe" to deliver sanctions relief, Brumfiel says.